Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Generally, becoming a transcriptionist can happen fast once you have the necessary skills and certifications (for legal and medical transcription).

 A transcription course might take months to complete.
-Learning to work with transcription software requires time as well.
+Learning to work with transcription software also requires time.

 What Qualifications Do You Need To Be A Transcriber?